-To simulate application scheduling in GridSim environment using the economic grid broker requires the modeling and creation of GridSim resources and applications that model jobs as Gridlets.
+To simulate application scheduling in GridSim environment using the economic Grid broker requires the modeling and creation of GridSim resources and applications that model jobs as Gridlets.
 In this section, we present resource and application modeling along with the results of experiments with quality of services driven application processing.

-1.5.1 Resource Modeling
+5.1.
+Resource modeling

-We modeled and simulated a number of time - and space-shared resources with different characteristics, configuration, and capability as those in the WWG testbed.
-We have selected the latest CPUs models AlphaServer ES40, Sun Netra 20, Intel VC820 (800EB MHz, Pentium III), and SGI Origin 3200 1X 500MHz R14k released by their manufacturers Compaq, Sun, Intel, and SGI respectively.
-The processing capability of these PEs in simulation time -unit is modeled after the base value of SPEC CPU (INT) 2000 benchmark ratings published in [22].
-To enable the users to model their application processing requirements, we assumed the MIPS rating of PEs same as the SPEC rating.
+We modeled and simulated a number of time- and space-shared resources with different characteristics, configurations, and capabilities from those in the WWG testbed.
+We have selected the latest CPU models AlphaServer ES40, Sun Netra 20, Intel VC820 (800EB MHz, Pentium III), and SGI Origin 3200 1X 500 MHz R14k released by their manufacturers Compaq, Sun, Intel, and SGI, respectively.
+The processing capability of these PEs in simulation time units is modeled after the base value of SPEC CPU (INT) 2000 benchmark ratings published in [23].
+To enable the users to model their application processing requirements, we assumed the MIPS rating of the PEs to be the same as the SPEC rating.